My Journey to Becoming an Advocate

 Once again, I felt very neglected, dismissed, overlooked, and let down by the system.

 Due to my continuous frustrations around the system, COVID-19 ended up acting as a huge breakthrough moment for me.
 Lock-down became a wake-up call.
 It forced me to speak up and speak out against the systematic injustices in which sickle cell warriors were facing here in the UK via my Instagram @dialecticdee.

-I had already established a community and had quite a good following which I had racked up from my previous work as an artist, being consistent, and establishing myself as a brand on social media.
+I had already established a community and had quite a good following racked up from my previous work as an artist, being consistent, and establishing myself as a brand on social media.
 I had just hit 5000 followers, which was a blessing in itself.
-My community really helped me to push my message and research further by re-sharing and reposting all of the exposing evidence in which I was posting on my main feed and page around sickle cell and the lack of support or help with health costs and on their stories.
+My community really helped me push my message and research further by re-sharing and reposting the exposing evidence I was posting on my main feed and page around sickle cell and the lack of support or help with health costs and on their stories.

-It is a true blessing that I have finally managed to learn how to bridge the gap between what I love doing, performing poetry, and public speaking with advocating.
+It is a true blessing that I have finally managed to learn how to bridge the gap between what I love doing, (performing poetry and public speaking) with advocacy.
 This has allowed me to find a way to turn my testimony from a negative into more of a positive.

-I can inspire others along the way as I navigate through this journey and living life with sickle cell.
+I can inspire others along the way as I navigate through this journey of living life with sickle cell.

 What are your hot weather triggers? (choose all that apply)